x-motemen/gore/README.md

 ## FAQ/Caveats

-- If you see `too many arguments in call to mainScope.LookupParent` while installing gore, run `go get -u golang.org/x/tools/go/types`.
 - gore runs code using `go run` for each input.
 If you have entered time-consuming code, gore will run it for each input and take some time.